 Development of scales that are silvery in color

 Red and scaly patches on the scalp, sacral areas, the tips of elbows, and the legs

-Because canine psoriasis can arise due to a dog’s sensitivity to allergens, it’s worth investigating whether your dog is allergic to something in his immediate environment.
+Because canine psoriasis may be aggravated by a dog’s sensitivity to allergens, it’s worth investigating whether your dog is allergic to something in their immediate environment.
 Some dogs inherit genes that predispose them to psoriasis, so educating yourself about your dog’ breed can help in understanding why psoriasis happens.